Education Research Grant Program

 • Networking opportunities: Connect with a community of researchers, educators, and practitioners in general practice training.

-3. Enabling and building positive training experiences in current and evolving training environments
+• Training environments: Enabling and building positive training experiences in evolving training environments

-6. Exploring best practice approaches to how Aboriginal and Torres Strait Islander values, ways of knowing, being and doing and a holistic worldview approach to health and healing are embedded across GP training, including content and pedagogical methods, to improve cultural safety
+• Embedding Aboriginal and Torres Strait Islander values, knowledge, practice and worldview: Exploring best practice approaches to how Aboriginal and Torres Strait Islander values, ways of knowing, being and doing, and a holistic worldview of health, healing and cultural safety are embedded across GP training, education and assessment

-Please note: a proposal that does not fit within at least one of these broad priority areas may still be considered if a compelling case is presented.
+Please note that a proposal that does not fit within at least one of these broad priority areas may still be considered if a compelling case is presented.

 Key Dates